 There are three major groups of ataxia causes: acquired, degenerative and hereditary.

 - Alcohol.
 Long-term excess alcohol use may cause persistent ataxia.
 Ataxia may improve by staying away from alcohol completely.

 - Medicines.
 Ataxia is a potential side effect of certain medicines.
 It can be caused by sedatives such as phenobarbital and benzodiazepines.
 It also may be caused by anti-seizure medicines, especially phenytoin.
 Some types of chemotherapy also can cause ataxia.

 - Toxins.
 Heavy metal poisoning, such as from lead or mercury, and solvent poisoning, such as from paint thinner, also can cause ataxia.

 - Too little or too much of certain vitamins.
 Ataxia may be caused by not getting enough vitamin E, vitamin B-12 or vitamin B-1, also known as thiamine.
 Too little or too much vitamin B-6 also may cause ataxia.
 Not getting enough of a certain vitamin is known as a vitamin deficiency.
 When a vitamin deficiency is the cause of ataxia, it often can be reversed.

 - Thyroid conditions.
 Hypothyroidism and hypoparathyroidism can cause ataxia.

 - Stroke.
 Sudden onset of ataxia occurs with a stroke.
 This may be either due to a blood vessel blockage or bleeding on the brain.

 - Cerebral palsy.
-This is a general term for a group of disorders caused by damage to a child's brain during early development — before, during or shortly after birth — that affects the child's ability to coordinate body movements.
+This is a general term for a group of conditions caused by damage to a child's brain.
+The damage may happen before, during or shortly after birth.
+It affects the child's ability to coordinate body movements.

 Autosomal dominant ataxias